Borel determinacy theorem: Set-theoretic aspects

-Zermelo set theory (Z) is Zermelo–Fraenkel set theory without the axiom of replacement.
-It differs from ZF in that Z does not prove that the power set operation can be iterated uncountably many times beginning with an arbitrary set.
-In particular, Vω + ω, a particular countable level of the cumulative hierarchy, is a model of Zermelo set theory.
-The axiom of replacement, on the other hand, is only satisfied by Vκ for significantly larger values of κ, such as when κ is a strongly inaccessible cardinal.
-Friedman's theorem of 1971 showed that there is a model of Zermelo set theory (with the axiom of choice) in which Borel determinacy fails, and thus Zermelo set theory cannot prove the Borel determinacy theorem.
+Zermelo set theory (Z) is (roughly) Zermelo–Fraenkel set theory without the axiom schema of replacement.
+One way it differs from ZF is that Z does not prove that the power set operation can be iterated infinitely many times beginning with an arbitrary infinite set.
+In particular, Vω + ω, a particular level of the cumulative hierarchy with countable rank, is a model of Zermelo set theory.
+The axiom schema of replacement, on the other hand, is only satisfied by Vκ for significantly larger values of κ, such as when κ is a strongly inaccessible cardinal.
+Friedman's theorem of 1971 showed that there is a model of Zermelo set theory (with the axiom of choice) in which Borel determinacy fails, and thus Zermelo set theory alone cannot prove the Borel determinacy theorem.

 The existence of all beth numbers of countable index is sufficient to prove the Borel determinacy theorem.

 Stronger forms of determinacy

 Several set-theoretic principles about determinacy stronger than Borel determinacy are studied in descriptive set theory.
 They are closely related to large cardinal axioms.

 The axiom of projective determinacy states that all projective subsets of a Polish space are determined.
 It is known to be unprovable in ZFC but relatively consistent with it and implied by certain large cardinal axioms.
-The existence of a measurable cardinal is enough to imply over ZFC that all analytic subsets of Polish spaces are determined.
+The existence of a measurable cardinal is enough to imply over ZFC the result that all analytic subsets of Polish spaces are determined, which is weaker than full projective determinacy.

 The axiom of determinacy states that all subsets of all Polish spaces are determined.
 It is inconsistent with ZFC but in ZF + DC (Zermelo–Fraenkel set theory plus the axiom of dependent choice) it is equiconsistent with certain large cardinal axioms.